 Below you’ll find a list of the most popular tourist attractions, as well as some lesser-visited attractions where visitors will get to see not just what other visitors see—but what locals do for fun (and most of what locals do is a whole lot less crowded than what all the tourists do).

 01 of 08

 If you haven’t done the usual round of tourist attractions before, then you should at least do a fly-by to see what the excitement is all about.
-The Space Needle will get you a great view of the city (but so will these other viewpoints for much cheaper), and Seattle Center is home to tons of attractions in its own right.
+The Space Needle will get you a great view of the city (but so will plenty of other viewpoints for much cheaper), but if you don't go up, it's still great for an up-close photo op.
+Seattle Center is home to tons of attractions, too.
 Visit the EMP Museum, take the kids to the Pacific Science Center, or catch a dinner show at Teatro Zinzanni.

 The Seattle Waterfront area is also a must-see.
 Pike Place Market is located close to the water so it’s a natural pairing.
 Grab lunch at the market and stroll among the vendors and then venture down to the water where you can stop by the Seattle Aquarium or take a ride on the Great Wheel.

 Many visitors also add one of Seattle’s museums into the lineup and they’re all worth a visit.
 See world-class art and special exhibitions at Seattle Art Museum, focus in on Asian art and history at the Seattle Asian...
 Art Museum, or stop by the Museum of History and Industry (MOHAI) for a closer look at what makes Seattle unique.